|Jean LeLoup & Bob Ponterio

 If a microphone's specifications include "signal to noise ratio", a high signal to noise ratio will sound best.
 Another way to improve your microphone's sound is to use a pre-amp (see below).

-In Windows 7 or 8, the microphone levels will likely need to be adjusted through the microphone properties.
+In Windows 7 or 8 or 10, the microphone levels will likely need to be adjusted through the microphone properties.
 You may have to tweak the settings (sound levels) in the microphone properties tab (Microphone boost and Microphone level) to find the level that works best for your devices and environment.

 Note that if you are trying to adjust the levels but you are still not getting any sound, you might be adjusting the wrong microphone!